Anti-nuclear movement: Recent developments

-In March 2014, around 130,000 Taiwanese marched for an anti-nuclear protest around Taiwan.
+In March 2014, around 130,000 Taiwanese marched in an anti-nuclear protest around Taiwan.
 They demanded that the government remove nuclear power plants in Taiwan.
-The march came ahead of the 3rd anniversary of Fukushima disaster.
-Around 50,000 people marched in Taipei while another three separate events were held around other Taiwanese cities attended by around 30,000 people.
+The march came ahead of the 3rd anniversary of the Fukushima disaster.
+Around 50,000 people marched in Taipei, while three separate events were held in other Taiwanese cities, each attended by around 30,000 people.
 Among the participants are the organizations from Green Citizen Action's Alliance, Homemakers United Foundation, Taiwan Association for Human Rights and Taiwan Environmental Protection Union.
-Facing on-going opposition and a host of delays, construction of the Lungmen Nuclear Power Plant was halted in April 2014.
+Facing ongoing opposition and a host of delays, construction of the Lungmen Nuclear Power Plant was halted in April 2014.